Ruth Westheimer: Switzerland

 Westheimer's mother and grandmother decided that Nazi Germany was too dangerous for her, due to the growing Nazi violence.
-Therefore, a few weeks later, in January 1939 they sent her on the Kindertransport organized Jewish children's rescue train to Switzerland, though she desperately did not want to leave.
-Westheimer, age 10, from that moment on was never hugged again as a child.
+Therefore, a few weeks later, in January 1939, they sent her on the Kindertransport, an organized Jewish children's rescue train to Switzerland, though she desperately did not want to leave.
+Ruth, then aged 10, was never hugged again as a child.

 She arrived at an orphanage of a Jewish charity in Heiden, Switzerland, as one of 300 Jewish children, some as young as six years of age.
-By the end of World War II, nearly all of them were orphans, as their parents never made it out of Germany, and were murdered by the Nazis.
-In the orphanage she was given cleaning responsibilities, and took on the role of a caregiver and mother-like figure to the younger children.
+By the end of World War II, nearly all of them were orphans, as their parents never made it out of Germany and were murdered by the Nazis.
+In the orphanage she was given cleaning responsibilities and took on the role of a caregiver and mother-like figure to the younger children.
 She remained at the orphanage for six years.
-Westheimer, being a girl, was not allowed to take classes at the local school.
-However, a fellow orphan boy would sneak her his textbooks at night so she could read them in secret and continue her education.
+Girls at the orphanage were not allowed to take classes at the local school.
+However, a boy at the school secretly loaned her his textbooks at night so she could read them in secret and continue her education.

 While at the Swiss orphanage, Westheimer corresponded with her mother and grandmother via letters.
-Their letters ceased in 1941.
-Her father was murdered in the Auschwitz concentration camp in 1942.
-Her mother was killed during the Holocaust, but there is no information about the specific circumstances of her killing.
-In the database at the Yad Vashem World Holocaust Remembrance Center, Westheimer's mother is categorized as verschollen, or 'disappeared'/murdered.
-In addition to Westheimer's parents, all of her other relatives were killed in Nazi concentration camps.
+Their letters ceased in 1941, when her parents and her paternal grandmother were deported to Łódź Ghetto on 20 October 1941.
+There, her father and his mother died in 1942.
+Before learning about this later in her life, she had believed that her father was murdered in the Auschwitz concentration camp in 1942.
+There is no information about the specific circumstances of her mother's death.
+In the database at the Yad Vashem World Holocaust Remembrance Center, Westheimer's mother is categorized as verschollen, or "disappeared/murdered".
+In addition to Westheimer's parents, all of her other relatives lost their lives during the Holocaust.

-For many years she lived with an "irrational guilt," that if she had stayed in Germany she could have saved her parents.
-But now she says the guilt has been replaced by an admiration for her parents' sacrifice in sending her to safety, saying: "I would not have the courage to send my own children away like that."
+For many years, she lived with an "irrational guilt"; she thought that if she had stayed in Germany, she could have saved her parents.
+Later, she said the guilt had been replaced by an admiration for her parents' sacrifice in sending her to safety, saying: "I would not have the courage to send my own children away like that."